hiveot/hub/runtime/transports/transport-protocols.md

 }
 ```

+Note that every single subscription requires a new connection.
+This makes it virtually useless for use in browsers when connecting using http/1.1 as browsers have a 6 connection limit to a single endpoint.
+Http/2 theoretically supports connection sharing and allow for many SSE connections to the same endpoint.
+Whether this is much better is debatable as every consumer would require one or more SSE connections for every single Thing that is available on the hub or gateway.
+So, 1000 Things, 10 consumers, 1 subscribeallevents per thing and 1 observedallproperties adds up 20000 SSE connections as a best-case scenario.
+This, obviously, doesn't scale well.

-Due to the mentioned limitations, and without an applicable use-case, HiveOT does not currently support the WoT SSE sub-protocol.
+Due to these mentioned limitations, HiveOT does not currently support the WoT SSE sub-protocol.
+As a minimum it should be possible to use the connection to receive messages from multiple things and support multiple subscriptions over this connection.

 ### Http SSE-SC Sub-protocol